Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Digital simulation and Optimization

 \subsection{Encoding and classical optimizers}

-The edge state transfer in a SSH chain of $2N-1$ sites requires at least $n=\lceil\log_2 (2N-1)\rceil$ qubits to encode the process by using the Hamiltonian $H_0$ [Eq. \eqref{eq:ssh}].
-Such Hamiltonian has to be padded as
+The edge-state transfer in an SSH chain of $2N-1$ sites requires at least $n=\lceil\log_2 (2N-1)\rceil$ qubits to encode the process by using the Hamiltonian $H_0$ [Eq. \eqref{eq:ssh}].
+Such a Hamiltonian has to be padded as

 with $H_0^{(c)}(t)\in\mathcal{M}_{2^n}(\mathbb{R})$.